fastapi/fastapi/docs/deployment.md

 You just need to install <a href="https://www.uvicorn.org/" target="_blank">Uvicorn</a> (or any other ASGI server).

-And run your application the same way you have done in the tutorials, but without the `--debug` option, e.g.:
+And run your application the same way you have done in the tutorials, but without the `--reload` option, e.g.:

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 80